-Students admitted to the program are admitted with full funding (i.e., stipend, health insurance for a single person, and tuition).
+Joint Program (JP) students are admitted to the program with full funding (i.e., stipend, health insurance for a single person, and tuition).
+JP students, who remain in good academic standing, are provided financial support, consisting of tuition and a stipend (at least $45,480) during five years of full-time study.
+This support may come from a Graduate Research Assistantship that is an integral part of a research project, or it may come from a variety of fellowships to which applicants may apply before coming to the JP.
 Some students are supported by external competitive fellowships, which help the program stretch its limited financial resources and admit more students than we might be able to do without these additional resources.
-If a student does not have an external fellowship then the program will provide financial assistance usually in the form of a research assistantship or internal fellowship, or a combination of the two.
+If a student does not have an external fellowship then the program will provide financial assistance usually in the form of a graduate research assistantship or internal fellowship, or a combination of the two.

 As such, we do encourage applicants to pursue whatever options are available in their particular case for outside financial support (e.g., fellowships from organizations that sponsor graduate studies at a US-based university) since, as noted above, when a student brings in outside support, we are able to stretch our limited financial resources and admit more students than we might be able to do without these additional resources.